Maggie MacDonnell: Biography

-Maggie was born and raised in Nova Scotia of eastern Canada, and has completed master's degree from a Canadian university.
-She works with Congolese refugees for their rehabilitation and Tanzanian HIV/AIDS activists to counsel socially affected patients.
-In an isolated area of Arctic Canada, Maggie teaches student "especially girls" at higher secondary level and boys aged between 13 and 18.
-Before serving as a teacher, the country's isolated area was claimed to had been suffered with social inequality.
-She according to the News media restored the "act of kindness" to some extent which brought improvements in Canadian students where she teaches.
+MacDonnell was born and raised in Nova Scotia in eastern Canada, and completed a master's degree from a Canadian university.
+She has worked with Congolese refugees, and Tanzanian HIV/AIDS activists to counsel those living with the virus.
+In an isolated area of Arctic Canada, MacDonnell teaches students, "especially girls", at the higher secondary level and boys aged between 13 and 18.